KirillK90/medvedica/wp-content/plugins/registrations-for-the-events-calendar/readme.txt

 * Keep your event page uncluttered (your registration form is hidden initially and revealed by clicking a customizable "Register" button).
 * Follow-up with your attendees with a customizable confirmation email.
 * Save entries in a database table for easy event management.
+* Attendees can unregister (cancel registration) using a link sent in an email.

 = Highly Customizable =